TikaaVo/Ensemble-weights/docs/index.md

 ## Algorithms

-deskit implements five DES algorithms.
+deskit implements multiple DES algorithms.
 Each algorithm page covers how it works, when to use it, and all accepted parameters.

 For selecting the best algorithm for your task: